-Step Action 1 Determine the individual's maximum payment rate.
-2 Determine whether the person has a designated parent.
-3 Determine the appropriate tax year .
-The base tax year should be used for a FAMT assessment and the current tax year in the calendar year that the person claims should be used for the current FAMT.
+Step Action 1 Determine whether the customer has a designated parent.
+2 Determine the appropriate tax year.
+The base tax year should be used for a FAMT assessment and the current tax year in the calendar year that the customer claims should be used for the current FAMT.
 A base tax year FAMT assessment MUST be completed before a current FAMT is applied.
-4 Determine the family that will be assessed for the base tax year.
+3 Determine the family that will be assessed for the base tax year.
 It is important to note that the current family situation at the time of the claim should be taken into consideration for the FAMT.
 For example if a sibling was 22 years of age in the base tax year and in receipt of ABSTUDY (dependent full-time student or Australian Apprentice), BUT is currently in full-time employment and not in receipt of ABSTUDY, the sibling would not be included as a family member for the FAMT.
 Therefore spending and savings for the sibling would not be mentioned in the FAMT for the base tax year.
-5 Determine the actual means of the young person's family.
-6 Determine whether the family have any deductions or exemptions from the FAMT.
-7 Determine the person's family actual means free area.
-8 Calculate the person's family actual means test reducation amount (from section 69.2).
-9 Calculate the personal income test reduction amount and the parental income test reduction amount 10 Reduce the maximum payment rate (from Step 1) by the greatest of: the personal income test reduction amount (from Step 9), the parental income test reduction amount (from Step 9), or the family actual means test reduction amount (from Step 8).
+4 Determine the actual means of the customer's family.
+5 Determine whether the family have any deductions or exemptions from the FAMT.
+6 Determine the customer's family actual means free area.
+7 Determine the customer's reduction for family actual means.